lyteword/chspurgeon-tod/volume-2/psalm-47.md

 **Verse 8.**

-1\.God has a throne of holiness, for which he is to be feared by all men.
+1\.
+God has a throne of holiness, for which he is to be feared by all men.

-2\.A throne of grace, for which he is to be loved by his redeemed.
+2\.
+A throne of grace, for which he is to be loved by his redeemed.

-3\.A throne of glory, for which he is to be praised by his whole creation.
+3\.
+A throne of glory, for which he is to be praised by his whole creation.

 **Verse 9.**

-1\.A shield is a *merciful* weapon, none more so.
+1\.
+A shield is a *merciful* weapon, none more so.

-2\.A shield is a *venturous* weapon, a kind of surety, which bears the blows and receives the injuries which were intended for another.
+2\.
+A shield is a *venturous* weapon, a kind of surety, which bears the blows and receives the injuries which were intended for another.

-3\.A shield is a *strong* weapon, to repel the darts of wickedness and break them in pieces.
+3\.
+A shield is a *strong* weapon, to repel the darts of wickedness and break them in pieces.

-4\.A shield is an honourable weapon, none more: taking away of shields was a sign of victory; preserving them a sign of glory.
+4\.
+A shield is an honourable weapon, none more: taking away of shields was a sign of victory; preserving them a sign of glory.

-5\.Remember, a shield must ever *have an eye to guide it* —you the shields, the law the eye. *Bishop Reynolds.*
+5\.
+Remember, a shield must ever *have an eye to guide it* —you the shields, the law the eye. *Bishop Reynolds.*

 ## Works Upon The Forty-Seventh Psalm